amirci/amirci.github.io/_posts/2024-04-02-refactoring-changes.markdown

 ```

 However, considering that `addCol`, `deleteCol`, etc, all return the same _kind_ of function perhaps there is
-a way to avoid a bit repeating the last `return` at the end of each branch.
+a way to avoid repeating the last `return` at the end of each branch.

 This looks quite like pattern matching on the type.
 And though TS does not support it (yet) there are libraries
 that can be used like [ts-pattern](https://github.com/gvergnaud/ts-pattern):